-My era was definitely the 50’s and 60’s; For me two of the most exciting decades in music.
+My era was definitely the 1950’s and 60’s – two of the most exciting decades in music.
 In 1963 I heard a song that remains with me today, “Blowin’ in the Wind”, which, I think, defined our generation.
-It was written and sung by an unknown “Robert Zimmerman” who changed his name in 1963 to Bob Dylan; America had it’s bard.
+It was written and sung by an unknown “Robert Zimmerman” who changed his name in 1963 to Bob Dylan; hence, America had it’s Bard.

 Now in Canada, and I am Canadian, born and bred.
 In 1965 I heard a song called “Ribbon of Darkness” by a person that at one time, played on the sidewalk of Yonge Street in Toronto and we would throw money in his guitar case.
 He was Gordon Lightfoot and Canada its our Bard**.